TTK4130/ttk4130.github.io/docs/assignments/assignment-2.rst

             :class: dropdown

             If we had a problem for which we knew the analytical solution, we could set :math:`y_{ref} = y_{analytical}`.
-            This would be the case for the simpler non-damped linear (harmonic) orscillator defined by :math:`\ddot{\theta} + \omega^2 \theta = 0`.
+            This would be the case for the simpler non-damped linear (harmonic) oscillator defined by :math:`\ddot{\theta} + \omega^2 \theta = 0`.
             Its solution for the same initial conditions as above would simply be :math:`\theta(t) = \cos(\omega t)`.

             We have a more complicated problem, so we would need to do something else if we wanted a reference solution.
-            One way is to use another (more expensive) simulator to get a high-fidelity numerical solution that we expect to be so accurate that the difference between it and the actual true solution is negligble compared to how our own numerical approximation fares.
+            One way is to use another (more expensive) simulator to get a high-fidelity numerical solution that we expect to be so accurate that the difference between it and the actual true solution is negligible compared to how our own numerical approximation fares.
             You may for instance use SciPy's ``solve_ivp`` or Matlab's ``ode45``.

             Remember to force evaluation at the same times as your fixed-step solvers evaluate.